 The outermost layer of the epidermis (the horny layer) is particularly thin and the cells are less tightly packed than in adult skin.
-Sweat and sebaceous glands are also less active and so the hydrolipid film and protective acid mantle are still relatively weak.
+Sweat and sebaceous glands are also less active and so the hydrolipid film is relatively weak.
 This means that the barrier function is impaired and baby skin is:

 - less resistant,